 Our law firm represents clients throughout Southern California, including the greater Los Angeles County area and the San Fernando Valley.

-We need to review the details of your domestic violence case in order to determine an appropriate strategy for best outcome.
+We need to review the details of your domestic violence case in order to determine an appropriate strategy for the best outcome.

-We exclusively practice criminal defense and have over decades of combined experience in prefiling interventions, court representation, and jury trials.
+We exclusively practice criminal defense and have decades of combined experience in prefiling interventions, court representation, and jury trials.
 Call us for a free case evaluation.